 Standard II.A.
-The curriculum reflects the centrality of adult/child interactions in the development of infants and toddlers.
+The curriculum reflects the centrality of adult/child interactions in the development of infants, toddlers and preschoolers.

 The curriculum provides a framework to ensure positive interactions between and among children, staff, and parents.
 It is recognized that positive adult/child interactions serve as the basis for young children's learning.
-Through staff modeling and support, as well as through engagement of parent/child dyads in developmentally appropriate activities, parent/child relationships will be enriched.
+Through staff modeling and support, as well as through engagement of parent/child dyads and staff/child dyads in developmentally appropriate activities, adult/child relationships will be enriched.
 As a result, the children's growth and development and the family's knowledge and understanding will be enhanced.

 - II.A.1.
-Positive parent/child interactions are encouraged and promoted in all aspects of the program. - II.A.2.
-The curriculum promotes parent/child interactions in the way sessions are designed and conducted by staff. - II.A.3.
+Positive adult/child interactions are encouraged and promoted in all aspects of the program. - II.A.2.
+The curriculum promotes adult/child interactions in the way sessions are designed and conducted by staff. - II.A.3.
 The development of a sense of trust and autonomy among staff, children, and families is a priority. - II.A.4.
 Parents receive education and support to identify and cope with life stressors that may place their family at risk.